-For periods commencing before 1 January 2012, Investment Trust companies wishing to seek approval under S1158-59 Corporation Tax Act (CTA) 2010 can use form ‘Application for Approval as an Investment Trust’ (CISC8).
+For accounting periods commencing before 1 January 2012, companies wishing to seek approval as an investment trust must contact the CISC.

-Guidance on regulations that allow investment trusts to invest in interest bearing assets without incurring a tax liability can be found in the Company Taxation Manual - 47500 onwards.
+Investment trusts can invest in interest bearing assets without incurring a tax liability.
+Find guidance on these regulations in the Company Taxation Manual.

 Property Authorised Investment Funds and Tax Elected Funds

-HMRC guidance on Property Authorised Investment Funds (PAIF) is contained in the Company Taxation Manual.
-For funds wishing to make an application to enter the PAIF regime you can complete and submit form ‘Notice of entry into the Property Authorised Investment Funds regime’ (CISC7).
+You can find guidance on Property Authorised Investment Funds (PAIF) in the Company Taxation Manual.
+For funds wishing to make an application to enter the PAIF regime, complete and submit form CISC7 to give notice of entry into the PAIF regime.

-HMRC guidance on Tax Elected Funds (TEF) and on making an application to enter the TEF regime is also contained in the Company Taxation Manual - CTM48920.
+You can also find guidance on Tax Elected Funds (TEFs) and on making an application to enter the TEF regime in the Company Taxation Manual.

 European Economic Interest Groupings

-- related to the business activities of its members, and
+- related to the business activities of its members

 - not more than ancillary to them (such as research and development and marketing)